Mitachan57384/T440p-HACKINTOSH-MONTEREY-EFI/README.md

 -First download the efi from this repository,extract the folder and then rename the folder to "EFI" -Copy the efi folder to your flashdrive
 -Done!
+Please donate to me so i can buy lolita dress,thank you~